 Iliana Henriquez MSW

-Iliana earned her B.A. in Social Work from Portland State University.
-She is currently pursuing her Master's in Social Work from the same University.
+Iliana earned her Master’s in Social Work from Portland State University.
+She has experience working with the Latino community, and she is dedicated to improve and maintain the psychological health of individual and families.
+She is offering mental health services in the Hillsboro and Portland area.
 Iliana has worked with children with problematic behaviors, and is currently working with families with diverse issues such as: marriage conflict, parenting problems, domestic violence, isolation and personal growth.
 At the same time, she has provided parenting classes to individuals and group parenting classes at a Community Health Center in Washington County since 2001.
 She has experience working with the Latino community, especially those with low incomes.

 Anxiety/Fears/Phobia/Panic Attacks, Depression, PTSD, Religious/Spiritual Issues, Stress Management, Parenting Issues, Women’s Issues, Christian Counseling, DBT, Grief/Death, OCD , Postpartum Depression , Trauma, Latino Community, Foster Care/DHS Involved, Domestic Violence, Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, Couples Therapy, Family Therapy